The Marine Gunnery Sergeant John David Fry Scholarship

 Additional information:

-• A child whose parent died before August 1, 2011, may still be eligible for both the Fry Scholarship and DEA benefits, but he/she may only use one program at a time, and combined benefits are capped at a total of 81 months of full-time training.
+• A child whose parent died in the line of duty on or after August 1, 2011, you may use both the Fry Scholarship and Dependents Educational Assistance (DEA) only if you qualify for DEA benefits under a different event.
+Combined DEA and Fry Scholarship benefits are capped at 48 months of full-time training.

 • Surviving spouses eligible for the Fry Scholarship may also be eligible for DEA.
 Surviving spouses are not able to establish eligibility for both Fry Scholarship and DEA benefits based on a parent’s death in the line of duty.
-Surviving spouses must make an irrevocable election of which benefit he or she wishes to receive for any and all school enrollments beginning on or after January 1, 2015.

-More information about the Fry Scholarship can be found on the VA website at https://www.benefits.va.gov/gibill/Fry_Scholarship.asp.
+More information about the Fry Scholarship can be found on the VA website at https://www.va.gov/family-and-caregiver-benefits/education-and-careers/fry-scholarship/.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.